Gateway to the natural highs of the lower North Island

-Palmerston North City and Manawatu opens in new window offers an authentic kiwi experience, offering a playground of adventure and discovery.
-Located in the heart of the lower North Island, the landscape sweeps from the rugged Ruahine and Tararua Ranges and out to the Tasman Sea, making a diverse playground for all tastes.
-Feel the wind in your hair on the west coast beaches, or take shelter in the stunning ancient native bush of Te Apiti – Manawatu Gorge, one of the North Island’s most iconic day walks.
-You can hit the ground running on one of the many cycling, mountain biking or walking tracks, and even the most avid adrenaline junkie will be satisfied with bungee jumping, white water rafting and kite surfing on offer.
+Palmerston North and the Manawatu region are a playground of adventure and discovery, offering an authentic Kiwi experience.
+Located in the heart of the lower North Island, the landscape sweeps from the rugged Ruahine and Tararua Ranges and out to the Tasman Sea.
+Feel the wind in your hair on the west coast beaches, or take shelter in the stunning ancient native bush of Te Apiti–Manawatu Gorge, where you'll find one of the North Island’s most loved day walks.
+You can hit the ground running on one of the many cycling, mountain-biking or walking tracks, and even the most avid adrenaline junkie will be satisfied with bungee jumping, white-water rafting and kite surfing on offer.

-The urban city of Palmerston North features an eclectic array of urban art and sculptures, intertwined with a prominent collection of art galleries and a wide array of shopping options, from boutique to designer and everything in between.
-Discover the arts and sculpture trail, or sit back and enjoy the internationally recognised theatre scene that provides entertainment for all genres.
+The city of Palmerston North features an eclectic array of urban art and sculptures, a prominent collection of art galleries and loads of shopping options, from boutique to designer and everything in between.
+Discover the arts and sculpture trail, or sample a show at one of the venues that create the city's dynamic theatre scene.

 Things to do

-Visit the iconic New Zealand Rugby Museum opens in new window and explore the rich history and folklore of this national game.
-See pieces of sporting history including the oldest All Black jersey and the oldest rugby ball.
+Visit the iconic New Zealand Rugby Museum opens in new window and explore the rich history and folklore of the beloved national game.
+See pieces of sporting history including the oldest All Blacks jersey and the oldest rugby ball.

 Te Apiti opens in new window or the Manawatu Gorge is a magnificent geographical structure formed over thousands of years by the Manawatu River.
 Hike, horse ride, kayak, cycle and fish your way through its rugged beauty while exploring a sacred Maori site.